Have you received nasty emails that make your heart sink?

 But the mentor said one thing that makes me think further.
 He said that setting higher standards is not just standards you are looking for but also…

 “What are you NOT going to settle for?”

-Even though he’s talking more about the business aspect like who you would not partner with in business, I can relate that to personal relationship and self-esteem.
+Even though he’s talking more about the business aspect like who you would not partner in your business, I can relate that to personal relationships and self-esteem.

 After watching that video, I realized how low my standards for myself were.
 Being empathetic is good.
 But there are times I need to stand up for what I believe in and there are times I need to walk away to not be treated badly.
 So I started writing a list of things I would not settle for and the type of people I won’t be friends or business partners with.

 If you don’t want people to be rude to you, love yourself first, and set higher standards.
 Why would people be kind to you when you aren’t even kind to yourself?